OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_glossary-partial.md

 ### **Retryable Ticket** {#retryable-ticket}
 <p>An L1 to L2 cross chain message initiated by an L1 transaction sent to an Arbitrum chain for execution (e.g., a token deposit).</p>

+### Reverse Token Gateway {#reverse-token-gateway}
+<p>A <a href="/intro/glossary#token-gateway">Token Gateway</a> in which the L2 Gateway contract escrows and releases tokens, which the L1 Gateway contract mints and burns tokens.
+This in the inverse to how "typical" gateways work.</p>

 ### Sequencer {#sequencer}
 <p>An entity (currently a single-party on Arbitrum One) given rights to reorder transactions in the <a href="/intro/glossary#fast-inbox">Fast Inbox</a>  over a fixed window of time, who can thus give clients sub-blocktime <a href="/intro/glossary#soft-confirmation">Soft Confirmation</a>s.
 (Not to be confused with a <a href="/intro/glossary#validator">Validator</a>).</p>